 The basis on which stewardship is undertaken varies in accordance with the specifics of the strategy, the geography of focus, and idiosyncratic industry and company-level factors.
-Engagement can be effected by a variety of means; direct 1:1 with management or board directors; collaborative engagement via third party organisations or, more rarely, in direct co-ordination with other investors; and, in more extreme cases, via public comment and use of investor rights beyond mere participation in shareholder meetings.
-Proxy voting meanwhile is effected via ISS whose research, taken together with a variety of other relevant inputs, informs but is not determinative of the votes we cast.
+Engagement can be effected by a variety of means; direct 1:1 with management or board directors; collaborative engagement via investor initiatives or, more rarely, in direct co-ordination with other investors; and, in more extreme cases, via public comment and use of investor rights beyond mere participation in shareholder meetings.
+No investment team outsources engagement activities to third parties.
+Proxy voting meanwhile is effected via ISS' ProxyExchange platform, with teams' vote decisions informed by ISS' benchmark research, as well as a variety of other relevant inputs.
+Investment teams retain full discretion to vote as they see fit, although must record any rationales for votes which either are cast against management or which differ from the default vote recommendation received.

-Within our own company, oversight is provided by Head of Investment Strategy and ESG, Arthur Grigoryants, who leads on ESG related matters.
+Oversight is provided by Head of Investment Strategy and ESG, Arthur Grigoryants.
 Arthur defines the strategy and direction of the responsible investment approach for the entire organisation and oversees ESG integration by individual investment teams.
 Arthur also sits on the Executive Committee which meets on a weekly basis to review the ongoing management of the business, including ESG integration activities, with the appropriate level of control, as directed by the Board and CEO.
+He meets monthly with Heads of Investment Teams to discuss investment issues and the extent of any new or emerging concerns, for instance, over the resources applied to the delivery of stewardship in practice by the corporate core.
+He also chairs RWC's fortnightly Business Update Forum, designed for senior leadership within the RWC corporate core to share insight relating to upcoming workflow and to raise awareness of short term and long term resourcing constraints.
+With these mechanisms in place, we are able to make effective decisions around resourcing relevant to stewardship.